 Let’s play a little game of would you rather.
-Would you rather sit behind a desk all day or work in a trade job where you can make more money and enjoy what you’re doing?
-For some, this is a very quick and easy answer, but others might feel a little skeptical due to high schools pushing four-year colleges.
+Would you instead sit behind a desk all day or work in a trade job where you can make more money and enjoy what you’re doing?
+This is a very quick and easy answer for some, but others might feel a little skeptical due to high schools pushing four-year colleges.

 For the skeptical ones, here are a few reasons why more and more high school graduates are going on to trade schools vs. going to a four-year college.